Aotearoa: Usage

 The use of Aotearoa to refer to the whole country is a post-colonial custom.
 Before the period of contact with Europeans, Māori did not have a commonly used name for the entire New Zealand archipelago.
-As late as the 1890s the name was used in reference to the North Island (Te Ika-a-Māui) only; an example of this usage appeared in the first issue of Huia Tangata Kotahi, a Māori-language newspaper published on 8 February 1893.
-It contained the dedication on the front page, "He perehi tenei mo nga iwi Maori, katoa, o Aotearoa, mete Waipounamu", meaning "This is a publication for the Māori tribes of the North Island and the South Island".
+As late as the 1960s the name was used in reference to the North Island (Te Ika-a-Māui) only; an example of this usage appeared in Te Ao Hou, a bilingual newspaper published in July 1969.
+It contained the phrase, "ko Niu Tīreni, nei, arā, ko Aotearoa, Te Waipounamu me Wharekauri kotahi rau mā toru mano koēa māero (103,000 sq. miles)", meaning "New Zealand, that is, the North Island, South Island and Chatham Island, make up together 103,000 sq. miles", and occasional usage has continued until at least 2005.

 After the adoption of the name New Zealand (anglicised from Nova Zeelandia) by Europeans, one name used by Māori to denote the country as a whole was Niu Tīreni, (Note: The spelling varies, for example, the variant Nu Tirani appears in the Māori version of the Declaration of Independence of New Zealand and the Treaty of Waitangi.
 Whatever the spelling, this name is now rarely used as Māori no longer favour the use of transliterations from English.) a respelling of New Zealand derived from an approximate pronunciation.

 The expanded meaning of Aotearoa among Pākehā became commonplace in the late 19th century.
 Aotearoa was used for the name of New Zealand in the 1878 translation of "God Defend New Zealand", by Judge Thomas Henry Smith of the Native Land Court—this translation is widely used today when the anthem is sung in Māori.
 Additionally, William Pember Reeves used Aotearoa to mean New Zealand in his history of the country published in 1898, The Long White Cloud: Ao Tea Roa.

 A bilingual sign outside the National Library of New Zealand headquarters uses Aotearoa alongside New Zealand.

 Since the late 20th century Aotearoa is becoming widespread also in the bilingual names of national organisations, such as the National Library of New Zealand / Te Puna Mātauranga o Aotearoa.

 The New Zealand province of the Anglican Church is divided into three cultural streams or tikanga (Aotearoa, New Zealand and Polynesia), with the Aotearoa tikanga covering Māori-speaking congregations within New Zealand.

 In 2015, to celebrate Te Wiki o te Reo Māori (Māori Language Week), the Black Caps (the New Zealand national cricket team) played under the name Aotearoa for their first match against Zimbabwe.